implse/Sorting_Algorithms/README.md

 ## Selection sort

 The algorithm divides the input list into two parts:
-  - The sub-array of items already sorted.
+  - The `sub-list` of `items` already sorted.
-  - The sub-array of items remaining to be sorted that occupy the rest of the array.
+  - The `sub-list` of `items` remaining to be sorted that occupy the rest of the list.

-The algorithm proceeds by finding the smallest element in the unsorted sub-array.
+The algorithm proceeds by finding the `smallest element` in the unsorted `sub-list` and puts it at the beginning of news sorted `sub-list`.

+Selection Sort is iterative and goes through an unsorted `sub-list` transforming into a sorted list.

 It is an in place algorithm. (no need for extra memory)

 Does not preserve the order of keys with equal values.
 (Not a stable sort)

 `Time Complexity : O(n^2)`

+`Space Complexity : O(1)`

 ## Radix Sort